clicon/clixon-docs/standards.rst

 1. XPath has better performance since the underlying system uses xpath, and subtree filtering is done after the complete tree is retrieved.
 2. Subtree filtering does not support namespaces yet.

-Further, the capability negotiation (hello protocol) as defined in RFC6241 Sec 8.1 and RFC7950 Sec 5.6.4 is only partly implemented.

 Default values
 ^^^^^^^^^^^^^^